smartfog/fogflow/doc/en/source/k8sIntegration.rst

 .. code-block:: console

-   $kubectl config set-context RootUser-context1 --cluster=microk8s-cluster --namespace=fogflow --user=RootUser1
+   $microk8s.kubectl config set-context RootUser1-context --cluster=microk8s-cluster --namespace=fogflow --user=RootUser1

 Note: set the value of namespace according to the value mentioned in values.yaml.
 Here **RootUser-context1** is the new context set for RootUser1.